iflow-dev/iflow/ENVIRONMENT_SETUP.md

 - ✅ Development Environment: Running on port 8080
 - ✅ QA Environment: Running on port 8081
 - ✅ Production Environment: Running on port 9000
+- ✅ Integration Environment: Created and ready for use on port 8082
 - ✅ All environments serving web interface correctly
 - ✅ Static files properly included in installed packages
 - ✅ Environment isolation working as intended